alexyoung23j/cursor-ruler/README.md

 Cursor Ruler streamlines the process of creating and managing Cursor rules through GitHub pull requests:

-1. **Automatic Analysis**: The bot monitors PR comments and uses either Anthropic or OpenAI (based on your provided API key) to identify comments that could potentially be used as Cursor rules.
+1. **Automatic Analysis**: The bot monitors PR comments and uses Anthropic's Claude to identify comments that could potentially be used as Cursor rules.

 2. **Rule Generation**: When a relevant comment is detected, the bot uses an LLM to generate an appropriate Cursor rule and posts a suggestion as a reply to the original comment.